jntnlx/satellite-image-classification/README.md

 # Satellite Image Classification

-This repo implements training on Sentinel-2 satellite image classification tasks using a selection of key techniques from the recent literature.
-The image data is obtained via the publically available EuroSAT dataset.
+This repo implements ResNet classification tasks training on Sentinel-2 satellite image data available through the EuroSAT dataset using a selection of key techniques from the recent literature in the context of analysing land cover analysis.

-After training, the best checkpoint of the smallest available ResNet model, i.e. ResNet18, is able to reach an average precision of ~98%.
-This result closely approaches the performance of the large ResNet50 model cited in the original EuroSAT paper (98.57%) while using significantly fewer parameters.
+The smallest available ResNet model, i.e. ResNet18, is able to reach an average precision of ~98%.
+This result closely approaches the performance of the significantly larger ResNet50 model cited in the original EuroSAT paper (98.57%) while using ~3x fewer parameters.

 ## Results

+**Accuracy on Test Set Split: ~98%**

+### Confusion Matrices

 ![cm](results/figures/confusion_matrices.png)

+### Training Curves

 ![loss_curves](results/figures/loss_curves.png)